Four New Macs Likely To Be Announced Soon Based On Regulatory Filings

-Appleinsider reported on a new regulatory filing in Eurasia.
+AppleInsider reported on a new regulatory filing in Eurasia.

 “Spotted by Consomac and MySmartPrice, the newly updated filings show a total of what appear to be eight desktop Macs of which three are new.
 The listed model numbers A1993, A2115, and A2116 that all haven’t been seen before.
 The only detail against any of the models is that they run macOS 10.14 so the other five are likely to be current Mac models updated to that OS.”